bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Do we still get unnecessary divs on our list views?
 I thought that was cleared up now?
 But I notice Marko renders acctivitiy lines in separate table from the headings for some reason?

+## 2014-03-18 14:15 Tuesday

+- [ ] In the models file Marko has divided the models according to what page they sit on, I disagree with this way of structuring things around the pages, I want things structured around the data model.